 Howard B. Leopold

-New Jersey divorce attorney Howard B. Leopold focuses his practice on matters related to family law.
-He also can handle cases in the areas of complex commercial litigation, personal injury, collections, and real estate.
+Howard B. Leopold extensively focuses on matters relating to all family law matters and issues.
+These include: adoption, custody, child support, alimony/maintenance, visitation, equitable distribution, and tax related issues.
+He also handles post-divorce judgment matters such as enforcement and modification of orders.
 Originally from Brooklyn, New York, he has obtained admission to the New Jersey and New York Bars.
 Mr. Leopold received his B.A. from the State University of New York at Albany and his J.D. from Albany Law School.
 He has more than 25 years of experience practicing law, starting with his work in the litigation department of a New York City law firm.
 Before founding Leopold Law, he also worked for four years at a New Jersey firm.

 Mr. Leopold recognizes that family law proceedings may take an emotional toll on a family, particularly if children or significant assets are involved.
 He can advocate for you in disputes involving child custody, child support, alimony (spousal support), property division, and more.
 A New Jersey court will determine custody according to the best interests of the child, but there are many factors that go into its analysis.
 Thus, it is important to retain a child custody attorney who can present your position in a persuasive manner and make sure that your child’s future is protected.